Oral Hygiene Flagstaff

 Some toothbrushes have a rubber tip on the handle, this is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
 If these are used improperly you could injure the gums, so discuss proper use with your doctor.

 Fluoride toothpastes and mouth rinses, if used in conjunction with brushing and flossing, can reduce tooth decay as much as 40%.
-Dr. Bacon and Dr. Stowell recommend ACT and it can be found in multiple flavors in Flagstaff‘s Target or either Flagstaff Walgreens.
+Dr. Bacon, Dr. Stowell and Dr. Blane recommend ACT and it can be found in multiple flavors in Flagstaff‘s Target or either Flagstaff Walgreens.
 Remember, these rinses are not recommended for children under six years of age.
 Tartar control toothpastes will reduce tartar above the gum line, but gum disease starts below the gum line so these products have not been proven to reduce the early stage of gum disease.
 (Also note that tartar control toothpastes can sometimes lead to sensitive teeth)

 Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring early gum disease under control.
 Use these in conjunction with brushing and flossing.